jaynagpaul/ethereum-games/README.md

 # Ethereum Games
 A collection of games that can be played on the Ethereum blockchain.

 To contribute a game please fork this repository and submit a pull request.
 Descriptions are taken directly from project pages.
-Thanks! Ξ
+To advertise your game to a growing audience of 10,000+ monthly unique viewers, email: hi AT jaynagpaul DOT com  Thanks! Ξ

 Table Of Contents
 - [Crypto Kitties](#crypto-kitties)